-For Shark Week 2013 the Discovery Channel promised a search for the Megalodon shark, a 60-foot monster that went extinct over a million years ago.
+For Shark Week 2013 the Discovery Channel promised a search for the megalodon shark, a 60-foot monster that went extinct millions of years ago.
 What they presented was a fake documentary, complete with actors and computer-simulated footage, and people got pretty upset about it.

 Now that the reviews are in, I’m quite a bit less enthusiastic.
 It seems the Discovery Channel took an opportunity to present one of the most stunning predators the planet has ever seen to a world-wide audience and chose the worst angle possible.

 I’ve written a lot about Megalodon.
 Believe me when I tell you if Discovery wanted to piece together real stories and theories of how and why this shark might still exist they didn’t have to make much up.

 I also find it hard to believe they would have trouble locating a real cryptozoologist who would be willing to mount an expedition in search of a living Megalodon.

 There are all kinds of tales of giant sharks out there in the world today, most presumed to be huge great whites.
 Of course, fishermen have been known to exaggerate, and when someone says they spotted a 40-foot white shark it really could have been half that size.

 That’s still a darn big great white, but it’s no megalodon.
 The point is these stories exist in abundance, and there didn’t need to be any fiction involved to make the case for giant sharks out there in the world today.

 The other side of this is that there really was a megalodon shark, once upon a time.
 Because of this documentary I’ve been reading all kinds of mixed-up ideas about megalodon, a creature that really did exist.

 At the very least Discovery had an opportunity to educate us from a paleontology perspective, and explain what we really know for sure about this beast, and how we know it.